 Fat grafting is a great procedure if you have a good amount of fat available.
 It repurposes unwanted fat tissue and “recycles” it to areas needing volume.
 About 50 to 60% of the tissue will realistically survive assuming the fat was of good quality and the technique was done meticulously and without rush.
 There is no such a thing as a 2-hour fat grafting BBL.
-My BBL takes 3,5 to 5 hours to perform efficiently, correctly, and safely, using added PRP (platelet-rich plasma) to help with tissue survival.
+My BBL takes 3,5 to 5 hours to perform efficiently, correctly, and safely.
 If you don’t have a lot of fat to give, this is not an ideal option for you.

 Buttock implants are an option for those with less fat volume available.
 However, these can feel firm and can be associated with wound separation, seroma formation, asymmetry, and infection when the post-op instructions are not tightly followed.
 For this reason, many patients opt for non-surgical fillers.

 Traditionally, Sculptra has been used for its collagen-triggering effect.
 Sculptra is 4% poly-L-lactic acid (a common dissolving component of our dissolving stitch material) and 96% liquid.
 The injection of Sculptra triggers collagen production, generating new added volume.
 This normally requires 3 treatments, 2 months apart each.
 Younger people will, on average, produce more collagen.
 Immunosuppressed patients, older patients or patients undergoing chemotherapy may not produce as much collagen.
 Because Sculptra is mostly liquid, there are no noticeable changes for several months, at which point collagen production becomes clinically evident.